bhesh/x509-verify/README.md

 x509-verify
 ===========

-A pure Rust, no standard library, implementation of X.509 verification.
+A pure Rust, no standard library implementation of X.509 verification.
 Makes use of [RustCrypto](https://github.com/RustCrypto) implementations of [X.509 formats](https://github.com/RustCrypto/formats), [DSA](https://github.com/RustCrypto/signatures/tree/master/dsa), [RSA](https://github.com/RustCrypto/RSA), and [ECDSA](https://github.com/RustCrypto/signatures/tree/master/ecdsa).

-The goal of this crate is to provide a general means of verification for all common X.509 algorithm identifiers.
+The goal of this crate is to provide a general means of verification for common X.509 algorithm identifiers.
-It aims to abstract away some of the verification nuances of signatures within X.509 objects.
+It aims to abstract away some of the verification nuances of signatures within X.509 structures.
 Such as:

 - Extracting the public key of a certificate and mapping it to the appropriate `signature::VerifyingKey`
 - Extracting the raw message of the signature and running it through the appropriate `digest::Digest` algorithm